 Second left-hand vertical tool bar:

-Verticle Bars on the right-hand side of the drawing window
+Bertical tool bars on the righthand side of the drawing window:

 With the tools above, drawing structures in SciFinder-n is relatively straightforward.
 SciFinder automatically checks for "normalized" bonds in aromatic structures or tautomers.